Probing ultrafast heating and ionization dynamics in solid density plasmas with time-resolved resonant X-ray absorption and emission: Results and Discussion

 The pump-probe experiment was performed at the HED-HiBEF instrument located at the European XFEL using the ultra-intense optical laser ReLaX to create the solid density plasmas.
 ReLaX is a Ti:sapphire-based facility delivering 3 J, 30 fs pulses at a 10 Hz repetition rate\cite{Zastrau2021,Laso2021}.
-The laser was focused to a full-width at half-maximum (FWHM) spot size of approximately 4 $\mum$, achieving peak intensities up to $5\times10^{20}$ W/cm$^{2}$ upon normal-incidence irradiation of 10 $\mum$-diameter Cu wires.
+Based on the measured laser intensity profile, the actual focus deviates from a perfect Gaussian, with only 44\% of the energy in the central focus (9\% relative standard deviation) and FWHM sizes of 3.9~$\mu$m $\times$ 3.6~$\mu$m (12\% and 11\% relative standard deviations) in the horizontal and vertical directions.
+Fluctuations in laser energy and pulse duration are negligible.
+Combining all of these factors yields a peak intensity of $2.5 \times 10^{20}$~W/cm$^2$, with a relative standard fluctuation below 25\%, upon normal-incidence irradiation of 10~$\mu$m-diameter Cu wires.
 The XFEL beam generated by the principle of self-amplified spontaneous emission (SASE) with the energy of $\sim$1.5 mJ, FWHM pulse duration of $\sim$25 fs, FWHM spot size of $\sim$10 $\mum$ and photon energy centered at 8.2 keV with a FWHM bandwidth of $\sim$18 eV was used to probe the solid density plasmas.
 The heating and ionization dynamics were investigated primarily through time-resolved resonant X-ray emission spectroscopy (RXES) in backward direction, complemented by simultaneous X-ray absorption imaging acquired via a scintillator screen coupled to an Andor Zyla CMOS camera.
 Spectra were recorded using a von Hámos spectrometer equipped with a Highly Annealed Pyrolytic Graphite (HAPG) crystal\cite{Preston2020}.
-A schematic illustration of the experimental setup and the detailed experimental conditions can be found in our previous work\cite{Huang2025} and in the appendix respectively.
+A schematic illustration of the experimental setup, along with detailed experimental conditions, is described in the Methods section and our previous publication\cite{Huang2025}.